How to Start a Successful Drop Shipping Business Using Shopify Online Store

 - I’m selling just not online

-Since you don’t have a shop and want to use Shopify to create your dropshipping store, you can choose “I‘m not selling products just yet” in the meantime.
+Since you don’t have a shop and want to create your Shopify dropshipping store, you can choose “I‘m not selling products just yet” in the meantime.

 For the question, “How much revenue does your business currently make in a year,” you can enter “$0 (I’m just getting started).”